|

 - Israeli

-citizen resident of Israel for more than 120 days in any calendar
+in Israel of more than 120 days in anyone of the calendar years after

-- Service time depending on personal factors - click
+- Service time: depending on personal factors - here

 - Register